andreamsalazar/ExoTides_SW2024/README.md

 (Figure_X.ipynb) Contains code for recreating all figures appearing in S&W, 2023 (labeled by figure number, X)

-(ExoTides_v1.ipynb) Contains functions from the analytic model for calculating torque and rotation states as a function of orbital and atmospheric paramters
+(ExoTides_analytic.ipynb) Contains functions from the analytic model for calculating torque and rotation states as a function of orbital and atmospheric paramters

 (LMDZ_Processing.ipynb) Code for processing raw LMDZ data, including centering at the substellar point, spherical harmonic decomposition, and calculation of torque, amplitude, and lag

+(ExoTides_int.ipynb) Demonstrates solutions by integrating Equation (7) numerically (not done in paper).
+Also includes a comparison with the analytic model